troopashells/M.I.M.P/README.md

 2.update with
 sudo apt-get update

-3.Change gpu memory to at least 128 i use 256.
+3.Change gpu memory to at least 128 if necessary

 This is done in raspiconfig under tools in pixel desktop or config.txt.